A. The interior of the New Jerusalem.

 1. (6-7) The angel and Jesus add words of verification

 b.
-These words are faithful and true: The angel that has shown these things to John declares reminds John that it isn’t too good to be true.
+These words are faithful and true: The angel that showed John all this reminds John that it isn’t too good to be true.
 John is assured that it is in fact faithful and true.

 i.
 The word quickly in the ancient Greek isn’t exactly the same as our word for “quickly.”
 “The word ‘quickly’ might with accuracy be rendered ‘suddenly.’”
 (Morgan)